ManishaMatta/BDA594-ManishaRadhakrishna/README.md

 > Data can be gathered from every human action happening around us.
 They can originate from multiple sources in many formats.
 To analyze these processes and draw an effective outcome, we need to gather and process these data.

-> Thus, Big Data according to me would be collecting these large complex data which is generated in a pace not processable by human and thus need advanced techniques for analysing and extracting solution for the betterment of the society.
+> Thus, Big Data according to me would be collecting large complex data that is generated in a pace not processable by humans and thus needs advanced techniques for analyzing and extracting solutions for the betterment of society.

 4. (Optional) One photo.
 Make sure that you own the copyright of the photo.